vivianknee/FastPages/_posts/2022-09-16-personalcspjourney.md

 Pretty revolutionary.

-My next experience into computer science was when I joined Cyberpatriot.
+My next experience in computer science was when I joined Cyberpatriot.
 Cyberpatriot is essentially a competition where thousands of teams compete to secure different operating systems.
 Along the way, I learned how to configure different security settings on a computer, how to use powershell and cmd, and even a little bit of coding.
 Here's a photo of my first year doing CyberPatriot, dating all the way back to 2018 when I was a itty bitty 7th grader.

 <img src ="https://github.com/vivianknee/FastPages/blob/master/images/cyber.png?raw=true" width="380" height="280">